frontity/frontity/packages/file-settings/README.md

 ### `async getSettings(options) => settings`

-Used to retrieve the settings from the `frontity.settings.ts` file.
+Used to retrieve the settings from the `frontity.settings.js` file.

 #### Parameters